-OCERS provides publicly available financial information, including comprehensive annual financial reports and actuarial valuations, on the following Web site: www.ocers.org.
-Detailed information about the plan's fiduciary net position is included in the comprehensive annual financial report for the fiscal year ended December 31, 2015, which may also be obtained by calling (714) 558-6200.
+OCERS provides publicly available financial information, including comprehensive annual financial reports and actuarial valuations at www.ocers.org.
+Detailed information about the Plan's fiduciary net position is included in the comprehensive annual financial report for the fiscal year ended December 31, 2016, which may also be obtained by calling (714) 558-6200.